 A less common, but possible cause of your extruder grinding filament is a defective or over heating extruder driver chip.
 Having a sufficient current to drive your stepper motors is important.
 In most cases, your stepper motor can manage but depending on how bad it is, this driver chip could be negatively affecting the power to your extruder motor.

 A few passes through the extruder is fine, but when the motor is weak and requires more passes, the filament can get chewed up to the point where it’s too disfigured to be extruder through.

 Underextrusion or Heat Creep Issues

 One of the main problems with underextrusion is the resulting phenomenon called heat-creep.

-When areas which aren’t meant to get hot (melt-zone) get warm, the filament that is traveling down gets affected by it and the filament gets softened.
+When areas which aren’t meant to get hot (melt-zone) get warm, the filament that is travelling down gets affected by it and the filament gets softened.
 Filament that is softened doesn’t travel so well through the PTFE tube and is likely to fill the tube and partially block it.

 You need adequate extruder & stepper cooling along with a high quality heat-break.

 There is a setting called the extrusion multiplier which can be reduced to lower the overall flow rates.
 This isn’t a setting you usually want to be altering so definitely look towards the previous methods before you try this.

 This is usually used to compensate for different materials and ranges of temperatures.

 You could also look towards your nozzle material or size.
 If you have recently changed your brass nozzle, for let’s say a stainless steel nozzle, you’ll most likely have to adjust temperatures accordingly.